pretix/pretix-docs/docs/topics/teams.md

 If you have been invited to a team and you do not have a personal pretix account yet, you will receive an email that looks similar to the one in the screenshot above.
 Clicking the link in that email takes you to a dialog where you can create an account by entering a password and clicking the :btn:Register: button.
 Once you have done that, you will land on the dashboard displaying a notification saying "Welcome to pretix!
-You are now part of the team 'Helpers'."
+You are now part of the team 'Staff'."
 You will now have access to the organizer account and associated events as specified by the person inviting you.

 ![Page titled 'Accept an invitation' with inputs for email address and password as well as buttons for logging in or registering.](../assets/screens/teams/accept-invitation.png "pretix accept an invitation screenshot")